NickDant/NickDant.github.io/_posts/2017-3-26-Week-Nine.md

 #### What's in my way?

-I have a couple other group projects that I need to divide my time up between so it will be tricky finding the right balance.
+I have a couple other group projects that I need to divide my time between so it will be tricky finding the right balance.
 I want to dedicate enough time for phase two of this project as I don't want it to come down to the last minute.
 Furthermore, I will need to work together with my team to figure out how we will approach this second phase.

 #### What will I do next week?